nus-cs2103-AY2223S1/tp/docs/team/lianguoyang.md

       - Create a table of commands and buttons to open the UG or copy the URL link of UG.
       - Add CSS to table and buttons.
       - Update format and examples of each command to match with the ones in the popup window.
-  - Fix bugs where GroupList and PersonList are not updated after commands are executed and causes the whole program to fail.
+  - Fix bugs where GroupList and PersonList are not updated after executing commands are executed.
 ([#139](https://github.com/AY2223S1-CS2103T-W10-1/tp/pull/139),
 [#146](https://github.com/AY2223S1-CS2103T-W10-1/tp/pull/146),
 [#195](https://github.com/AY2223S1-CS2103T-W10-1/tp/pull/195))